 Topic Description Implications for Management Proposals 4.2 Location & Access The Idless FMU is located to the north of Truro.
 The entire woodland is dedicated as open access under the countryside rights of way act.
 It is spread over two Parish council areas - St Allen and Kenwyn.
 Vehicular Access to the FC landholding is good.
 Internally the woodland is serviced by a good network of forest roads, tracks, rides and routes suitable for forest machine access. woodland offer a valuable recreational resource to the local community, and as such it is well used, mainly by dog walkers. visitors including the informal car park at 4.3 Tenure & management agreements The woodland is registered as freehold with the Land Registry.
 Sporting rights are not let in this woodland.
 There are no other 3 rd party agreements.
 Maintain current arrangements into the future.
-4.4 Physical Environment Westerly aspect but discrete areas and valleys have a range of aspects.
+4.4 Physical Environment Elevation of the plan area ranges from 30 - 100m above datum.
+The majority of the woodland has a Southerly or Westerly aspect but discrete areas and valleys have a range of aspects.
 Rainfall ranges from 385mm in the Summer to 699mm in the winter.
 The underlying geology is the Gramscatho group.
-Soil type is mainly Upland brown earth Classification tool (ESC) rates the main species currently on site as suitable at the present time.
+Soil type is mainly Upland brown earth (1u); ; a Shallow; Rock (13r); (1u/(1ua)/(13r)) There is obviously a variation across the area but in general the Soil Moisture Regime is fresh and the Soil Nutrient Regime is poor.
+Classification tool (ESC) rates the main species currently on site as suitable at the present time.
 Using the same tool the 2050 HI model which predicts impact of climate change rates the main species as follows: Suitable / Very Suitable - Corsican pine, Western hemlock, Beech, Pedunculate oak.
 Marginal - Douglas fir, Sitka spruce.
-None of the main species currently on site PAWS the choice of species will be site native broadleaves.
-Therefore the favoured approach, in general, will be to allow areas to regenerate naturally and monitor proportions of species components.
+None of the main species currently on site